Chart Color Schemes

 The level of general health in Everton Park is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Everton Park shows better-than-average health outcomes with low prevalence of common conditions among its general population.
-However, among older, at-risk cohorts, the prevalence is higher than the national average.
+However, older, at-risk cohorts have a higher prevalence compared to national averages.

-Approximately 59% of Everton Park's total population (6,567 people) has private health cover, compared to 56.2% across Greater Brisbane.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 9.8 and 7.6% of residents respectively.
-A total of 70.1% of Everton Park's residents declare themselves completely clear of medical ailments, compared to 70.5% across Greater Brisbane.
-The area has 13.0% of residents aged 65 and over (1,453 people), which is lower than the 16.6% in Greater Brisbane.
+Private health cover is exceptionally high at approximately 59% (6,567 people), compared to 56.2% in Greater Brisbane.
+Mental health issues and asthma are the most common medical conditions, affecting 9.8 and 7.6% of residents respectively.
+70.1% of residents report being completely clear of medical ailments, similar to the 70.5% across Greater Brisbane.
+The area has a lower proportion of residents aged 65 and over at 13.0% (1,453 people), compared to 16.6% in Greater Brisbane.

 Frequently Asked Questions - Health